adnjoo/movie-app-auth-backend/README.md

 ## backend

-> this back-end application saves/sends data to/from a postgres db.
+> this back-end application communicates data to/from a postgres db.

 ## [Deployment](https://polar-waters-71760.herokuapp.com/)